 The New Temp Bag

-From Bali, Indonesia comes this awesome new bag that is ready to replace the excessive and antiquated plastic version currently dominating the planet.
-Although other plastic bag alternates have made the claim to be biodegradable, this one is totally compostable, and can even be eaten safely by wildlife (apparently they dig it)!
-It’s made from Cassava root (see below), an indigenous plant that’s safely consumed by humans and animals alike, and was engineered to degrade in nature within 3 to 6 months.
+From out of Bali, Indonesia comes this awesome new non-plastic bag!
+It’s ready to replace the excessive and antiquated petroleum-based version that is currently dominating the planet.
+Although other plastic bag alternatives have made the claim as being biodegradable, this one really is totally compostable.
+In fact, it can even be eaten safely by wildlife!
+Apparently they even dig it. 😉 Truly an impressive feat of sustainable innovation.

 Choking Our Oceans